-Here’s the science-y bit: The low humidity has an especially adverse effect on your skin causing the epidermis to dry out.
+Here’s the science-y bit: The low humidity has an especially adverse effect on your skin causing the epidermis or the topmost layer of skin to dry out.
 To compensate for this the oil glands go into overdrive and produce more oil.
 The result?
-Everyone – and I mean, everyone – looks shiner on the flight.
-It also means your pores are probably blocked with dead skin and sebum that lead to a breakout.
+Everyone – and I mean, everyone – looks greasy on and after a flight.
+It also means your pores are probably blocked with dead skin and sebum that could lead to a breakout.
 I’ve already posted my in-flight skincare routine, which helps balance and hydrate your skin.
 If you’ve followed that, it’s already half the battle won, because to a certain extent, it will also help prevent breakouts.
 But equally important is your post flight skincare routine.
 The focus here is to remove dead skin, deep clean as well as rehydrate and balance your skin so you’re ready to look gorgeous in all your vacation pics.

 Unlike the inflight routine, this one is fairly quick and easy – because nobody got time for a long ritual after a tiring flight.
 First things first: cleanse.
 As soon as you get to your hotel room, make sure to cleanse your face with a gentle cleanser or makeup remover if you’re wearing makeup.
 Next, a gentle scrub like the Glamglow Daily or Crème Simon Brightening Detox Gentle Double Exfoliation Scrub will help slough off any dead skin that could potentially block pores.
 I avoid using chemical exfoliators and my retinol immediately after a flight because it could worsen the dry skin.
 The focus here is to deep cleanse and replenish.